vsm/vsm-box/README.md

     + `dictID`: {Array(String)}:
       sorts matches whose dictID is in this list, first; then sorts as usual.
       This enables defining 'preferred dictionaries'.
-  + `idts`: {Array(Object)}: a list of "fixedTerms", represented by a classID + optional term-string: `[{ id:.., str:.. },  ...]`.
+  + `fixedTerms`: {Array(Object)}: a list of "fixedTerms", represented by a classID + optional term-string: `[{ id:.., str:.. },  ...]`.
-    Note: fixedTerms appear on top of the VSM-term's autocomplete result list, and already appear when the term is focused and has no text input yet.
+    + Note: fixedTerms appear on top of the VSM-term's autocomplete result list, and already appear when the term is focused and has no text input yet.
+    + Note!: everywhere else in the code and in other modules `fixedTerms` is still called (more obscurely) `idts`, but that will be changed there soon.
   + `z`: {true|Array(String)}: to include a full, partial, or no z-object.

 <br>